How to Get Rid of Grubs

 The Wonder Down Under Your Lawn!

 Grubs!
-Lawn-loving larvae of various beetles, these tiny trespassers lurk beneath the surface of your grass, feasting on the roots and causing unsightly brown patches.
+Lawn-loving larvae of various beetles, these tiny trespassers lurk beneath the surface of your grass.
+They feast on its roots, causing unsightly brown patches.
 So how to get rid of grubs and keep your lawn green?
 There are different ways, both natural and chemical, to rid your yard of greedy grubs.

 Dry Conditions Deter Egg Growth

 Beetle eggs need moisture to survive, so if you have a grub problem, you can try making your lawn as inhospitable to grubs as possible.
 Adult beetles lay their eggs in the summer.
 If you experience a summer drought, take advantage of the dry conditions by making a conscious decision not to water your lawn for three or four weeks, to further dry out the soil.

 The eggs will eventually die, which will reduce next year’s crop of larvae.
 Your lawn will dry out, too, but as long as your grass is in good condition, it should spring back to health when you resume watering.

 Chemical-based grub-control can be very effective.
 But keep in mind that it’s toxic and can kill beneficial insects at the same time it kills grubs.
 Such treatments fall into two categories: curatives and preventives.

 Curative treatments are designed to kill immature larvae.
 Thus, they should be applied in late summer or early fall, when young grubs are actively feeding on grass roots.

 Look for a product that contains trichlorfon (Dylox is a popular brand name), which is the best option if you’re in a hurry to get rid of the little munchers.
 It will not, however, affect grubs that have developed into pupae, which- depending on the species, could survive another year or two before developing into beetles.